MinaProtocol/mina/rfcs/0005-issue-labels.md

   - `dos`: liable to a remote denial of service attack
   - `insecure`: an attacker can exploit this for nefarious ends

-- "Experience"/"Effort".
-This estimates how much experience (with OCaml/the
-  codebase/whatever) is necessary to resolve an issue.
+- `effort-`.
+This estimates how much experience (with OCaml/the codebase/whatever) is necessary to resolve an issue.

   - `easy`: not much experience necessary
   - `medium`: some experience necessary
   - `hard`: a lot of experience necessary, will be challenging
-  - `mentored`: this issue has someone who can mentor contributors through fixing it

-- "Category".
+- `category-`.
 General, broad-stroke categories useful for filtering the issue list.

   - `bug`